keks24/raspberry-pi-luks/README.md

 `dropbear-initramfs` allows to set a custom `ASCII banner`, which is shown, when logging into the `initramfs`.

 #### Configuring dropbear-initramfs
-To do this, the configuration file `/etc/dropbear-initramfs/config` has to be adapted:
+To do this, the parameter `-b` has to be appended to the configuration file `/etc/dropbear-initramfs/config`:
 ```bash
 $ vi "/etc/dropbear-initramfs/config"
 $ DROPBEAR_OPTIONS="-p 22222 -I 60 -sjk -b etc/dropbear/ssh_banner.net"